About the Hanford Vit Plant Project

 In southeastern Washington state, Bechtel National, Inc. is designing, constructing, and commissioning the world’s largest radioactive waste treatment plant for the U.S. Department of Energy (DOE).
 When complete, the Hanford Tank Waste Treatment and Immobilization Plant, also known as the Vit Plant, will process and stabilize million gallons of radioactive and chemical waste currently stored at the Hanford Site.

 The plant will use vitrification technology to stabilize the waste.
-Vitrification involves blending the waste with glass-forming materials and heating it to 2,100 degrees Fahrenheit (1,149 degrees Celsius).
-The molten mixture is poured into stainless steel canisters to cool and solidify.
-In this glass form, the waste is stable and impervious to the environment, and its radioactivity will safely dissipate over hundreds to thousands of years.
+Vitrification involves mixing the waste with glass-forming materials and heating it to 2,100 degrees Fahrenheit and pouring it into stainless steel canisters to cool and solidify.
+In this glass form, the waste is stable and safe for storage.

 The vitrification process has been used successfully elsewhere for decades but has never been attempted at the scale of or on waste as complex as that stored at Hanford.